SteCiu01/DAX-and-Data-Modelling/DAX-Codes/README.md

 ## 🧮 DAX Codes & Best Practices

-Collection of my most frequently used and production-tested DAX codes, together with data modelling best practices.
+A comprehensive collection of production-tested DAX codes and data modelling techniques for Power BI semantic models.

-It is designed as my reference library for building semantic models and reports, to avoid going every time in previous models to retrieve old DAX expressions and modelling techniques to replicate.

-Each topic is documented and organized by macro categories that I defined based on the topic's nature and usage.
+Each code is fully documented with use cases, implementation steps, practical examples and is organized by functional category.

 ---